Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 ~~~~~~~~~~~~

 This is a WeiDU mod, that means it is very easy to install.
 Simply unpack the downloaded archive
-into your game directory and run either "setup-A7!GolemConstruction.exe" (on Windows) or
+into your game directory and run "setup-A7!GolemConstruction.exe".
-"setup-A7!GolemConstruction" (on Mac OS X).
 Follow the instructions and you are ready to start.
 It is strongly recommend to install the mod
 before starting the "Siege of Dragonspear" campaign (BG:EE), or starting a new game (BG2:EE).